ettore9x9/ros-sr/README.md

         return 'complete_map'
 ```

-The helper class is passed to states as input parameter.
+The helper class is passed to states as an input parameter.

 ### The `battery_manager` Node ###

-The `battery_manager` is a node that deal with the battery of the robot and it
-implements two tasks:
+The `battery_manager` is a node that deals with the battery of the robot, and it implements two tasks:
- - It publishes when the robot has low battery.
-Depending on the modality, the battery low can be triggered randomically or by an user input.
+ - It publishes when the robot has a low battery; depending on the modality, the battery low can be triggered randomically or by user input.
- - It implements a service to recharge the robot.
-It waits for a specified recharging time, then returns the success of the operation.
+ - It implements a service to recharge the robot that waits for a specified recharging time, then returns success.

-For clarity purposes, the `battery_manager` node runs on a dedicated terminal; in case of manual modality, where it waits for an user input, the behavior is the following:
+For clarity purposes, the `battery_manager` node runs on a dedicated terminal; in the case of manual modality, where it waits for user input, the behavior is the following:

 <img src="https://github.com/ettore9x9/surveillance_robot/blob/master/diagrams/battery_manager_terminal.png" width="600">

 Where the loading bar represents the robot's recharging.

-With `rosparam` you might also set the `test/random_sense/active`,  `test/random_sense/battery_time` and `test/recharging_time` parameters (detailed below) to modify the behavior of the node.
+With `rosparam` you might also set the `test/random_sense/active`,  `test/random_sense/battery_time`, and `test/recharging_time` parameters (detailed below) to modify the behavior of the node.

 ### The `planner` Node ###

 The `planner` node implements an action server named `motion/planner`.
-This is done by the means of the `SimpleActionServer` class based on the `Plan` action message.
+This is done thanks to the `SimpleActionServer` class based on the `Plan` action message.
 This action server requires a `starting` and a `target` point given by the goal.

 Provided the initial position, this service plans a variable number of waypoints to reach the goal position.
-It returns a plan as a list of `via_points`, which are randomly generated for simplicity.
+For simplicity, it returns a plan as a list of `via_points` generated randomically.
 The number of `via_points` can be set with the `test/random_plan_points` parameter addressed below.
 Moreover, each `via_point` is provided after a delay to simulate computation, which can be tuned through the `test/random_plan_time` parameter.
 When a new `via_points` is generated, the updated plan is provided as `feedback`.
-When all the `via_points` have been generated, the plan is provided as `results`.
+When all the `via_points` have been generated the plan is provided as `results`.

 ### The `controller` Node ###

 The `controller` node implements an action server named `motion/controller`.
-This is done by the means of the `SimpleActionServer` class based on the `Control` action message.
+This is done thanks to the `SimpleActionServer` class based on the `Control` action message.
 This action server requires a plan given as a list of `via_points` by the `planner`.

 Given the plan, this component iterates for each planned `via_point` and waits to simulate the time spent moving the robot to that location.
 The waiting time can be tuned through the `test/random_motion_time` parameter detailed below.
-Each time a `via_point` is reached a `feedback` is provided.
+Each time a `via_point` is reached, a `feedback` is provided.
-When the last `via_point` is reached, the action service provides a result by
-propagating the current robot position.
+When the last `via_point` is reached, the action service provides a result by propagating the current robot position.

 ### The `find_qr` Node ###

-The `find_qr` node implements a publisher that simulates the acquisition of the knowledge of the surrounding environment by the robot.
+The `find_qr` node implements a publisher that simulates the robot's acquisition of knowledge of the surrounding environment.

 Depending if the ros parameter `test/random_sense/active` is set to true or false, it shows two different behaviors:
  - True: It uses the utility component `environment` for the knowledge of doors and locations, publishing them with a random delay in the range specified by the ros parameter `test/random_sense/statement_time`.
- - False: It asks the user to input the knowledge of the environment, publishing each time a statement until the user exits by typing `quit`.
+ - False: It asks the user to type the knowledge of the environment, publishing statements until the user exits by typing `quit`.

-This image shows the behavior of the find_qr node in case where the randomic publisher is selected:
+This image shows the behavior of the find_qr node in the case where the random publisher is selected:

 <img src="https://github.com/ettore9x9/surveillance_robot/blob/master/diagrams/find_qr_terminal.png" width="600">

-All statements about the environment are published on the topic `map/statement`, and they are made of a location and a door.
+All the environment's statements are published on the topic `map/statement`; they are made of a location and a door.
 The knowledge of rooms and corridors is inferred by the reasoner.

 ## Utilities components ##